 As the dough itself is already sweet enough, these rolls need no frosting.
 However, I do enjoy drizzling some chocolate tahini on top.
 This chocolate tahini is my recent favorite spread.
 I love it so much that I use it on literally everything sweet, toasts, smoothie bowls, overnight oats etc.

 New & Improved – Vegan Sourdough Cinnamon RollsCourse: BakeryCuisine: American, JapaneseDifficulty: Medium

 These Vegan Sourdough Cinnamon Rolls filled with pumpkin butter are perfect as a cozy Fall breakfast!
-This recipe makes 1 loaf in a 20x10x10cm Pullman loaf tin.

 - Sweet Levain